stoyan-stoyanov/vibeflow/README.md

 `yololang` generates function implementations from stubs, using your type hints and docstrings.
 Stop implementing, start believing.
 It's the ultimate tool for rapid prototyping when your need for speed outweighs your fear of beautifully crafted AI spaghetti code.

 ## Features
 - **AI-Powered Function Generation**: Automatically generate function implementations using AI
 - **Persistent Caching**: Generated functions are cached locally to avoid redundant API calls between runs.
 - **Type-Aware**: Leverages Python type hints for better code generation
 - **Simple API**: Just add the `@yolo` decorator to your function stubs
+- **Async and Sync Support**: Works seamlessly with both `def` and `async def` functions.

 ## Installation
 ```bash
 pip install yololang
 ```

+## Use Cases
+`yololang` is versatile and can be used in a variety of scenarios, from simple function generation to more complex applications.
+Here are some of the main use cases:
+*   **Basic Functions**: The most straightforward use case is to generate simple synchronous functions.
+Just define a stub with type hints and a docstring, and `@yolo` will do the rest.
+[Learn more](docs/Getting%20Started.md).
+*   **Asynchronous Operations**: Seamlessly generate `async` functions for use in modern asynchronous applications, such as with `asyncio` or web frameworks like FastAPI.
+[Learn more](docs/Async%20Functions.md).
+*   **Class Methods**: Decorate methods within your classes to give them AI-powered capabilities. `yolo` is context-aware and can use other methods and `__init__` properties of the class.
+[Learn more](docs/Classes.md).
+*   **Function Calling for Agents**: `yolo` can be used to dynamically define tools for AI agents, allowing them to perform complex tasks by generating and executing code on the fly.
+[Learn more](docs/Agents.md).

 ## Quick Start